 Policy Making Principles & Authority

-Representative and campaigning policy are set by Referenda, Members Meeting or the Students’ Representative Council .
+Representative and campaigning policy are set by Referenda, Members Meeting or the Students’ Representative Council

 Referenda are superior to Members Meetings and can overturn their policy decisions.

 Annual Members Meetings are superior to Student Representative Council and can overturn their policy decisions, but not those of referenda.